GouravRavichandra/Daily_Tasks/Mini Projects/Expense Calculator/README.md

-- Simple Expense Tracker.
+- **Description**:
+  - This is a simple Expense Tracker application that allows users to record expenses and view them in a tabular format.

+- **Underlying Logic**:
-- A CSV file is used as a simple db.
+  - The application uses a CSV file as a simple database to store expenses.
-- File I/O operations are used to perform the operation.
+  - File I/O operations are used to perform expense-related operations (addition and viewing).
-- Simple client side validiation is used to check the inputs.
+  - Client-side validation is applied to check the inputs for valid entries.
-- Input is written into the CSV file.
+  - User inputs (expense name and amount) are written into the CSV file.
-- CSV file is viewed to show the expenses.
+  - The CSV file is then read and displayed to show the recorded expenses.

 https://github.com/g-gourav-r/Daily_Tasks/assets/75977813/d7cca414-1bbb-49a1-8c74-a835dca40845